-- Information about our network providers and pharmacies.
+- Information about our plan.
+This includes, for example, information about the plan's financial condition. - Information about our network providers and pharmacies.
 You have the right to get information about the qualifications of the providers and pharmacies in our network and how we pay the providers in our network. - Information about your coverage and the rules you must follow when using your coverage.
 Chapters 3 and 4 provide information regarding medical services.
 Chapters 5 and 6 provide information about Part D prescription drug coverage. - Information about why something is not covered and what you can do about it.
 Chapter 9 provides information on asking for a written explanation on why a medical service or Part D drug is not covered or if your coverage is restricted.
 Chapter 9 also provides information on asking us to change a decision, also called an appeal.